-This charming weatherboarded holiday annexe is the perfect hideaway for couples looking to escape from their day-to-day routines, offering innovative and cosy yet airy accommodation in a beautiful location.
+This charming weatherboarded holiday annexe is the perfect hideaway for couples looking to escape from their day-to-day routines, offering cosy accommodation in a beautiful location.

 This bijou property is located in Sedlescombe, a beautiful rural village in East Sussex, which is mentioned in the Domesday Book.
 Just outside the village is an organic vineyard which offers seasonal wine tasting tours and has walks through bluebell strewn woodlands.
 Further afield, the towns of Rye, Hastings and Bexhill are all within an easy drive away, as is the beautiful former-home of Rudyard Kipling, which is where he came to write The Jungle Book.

 A bright hallway welcomes you into the property and leads on to the open-plan lounge/dining room/kitchen.
 The lounge area is comfortable and cosy, with sofa, TV and DVD player.
 French doors lead onto the decked area.
 The dining table is situated in front of the French doors, so you can enjoy the views while you eat.
 The kitchen area comprises a small unit with oven and sink, whilst the washing machine can be found tucked under the stairs.
 There is also a wet room on the ground floor, with shower.
 Stairs from the hall take you to the landing with writing desk and Velux window, to the right of which you will find the bedroom with its king-size bed, and French doors which lead onto a small balcony, offering glorious views across the countryside.